richgieg/ItemCatalog/README.md

 2. Click the "New Item" button near the top of the page

 3. Fill out the form appropriately and click "Save"

+**View items you have created:**

+Use the "My Items" link in the navigation area.

 **Edit an existing item:**